subodha/magento-2-gulp/README.md

 3. Install node.js for your OS: https://nodejs.org/en/

+4. Install gulp globaly using <code>npm install -g gulp-cli</code>

-4. Install modules: run a command in a root directory of your project "npm install".
+5. Install modules: run a command in a root directory of your project "npm install".
 <br/>(If you alrady instaled Grunt please remove node_module directory)

 <h2>How to run</h2>